 Songs for water

 211 Oxford Tce – on the banks of the Ōtākaro Avon River

-We sat together on the banks of the Ōtākaro Avon River in the centre of Ōtautahi Christchurch city to acknowledge the rivers of Waitaha/Canterbury through song & weaving.
+We sat together on the banks of the Ōtākaro Avon River in the centre of Ōtautahi Christchurch city to acknowledge the rivers of Waitaha Canterbury through song & weaving.
 While kairaranga wove harakeke, we sang waiata together, and listened to karakia, stories & music that celebrate this life-sustaining water that connects us all.

 This was part of Yo-Yo Ma’s Bach Project in Christchurch, which explores how culture actively shapes a better future, and involves Yo-Yo performing with talented musicians and weavers of Ōtautahi.

 Waiata ki te wai was conceived by artists Kerepeti Paraone (Kāi Tahu, Kāti Māmoe, Waitaha, Ngāti Kahungunu, Ngāti Hine) and Juliet Arnott of Rekindle, commissioned by Yo-Yo Ma and produced by Te Pūtahi – Christchurch centre for architecture and city-making in collaboration with Tier One events.

 The event began with a karakia by Corban Te Aika (Ngāi Tahu), and then the adhan or call to prayer by leaders from the Mosque Al Noor.
 Then Corban told some of the pūrākau of the creation of this whenua land and awa river.